-It is evident that when it comes to work, Millennials are very different than the generations that came before them.
-In order to support and manage this type of talent, it is essential to address the generational differences, to better understand their priorities and behaviour in the workplace.
+It is evident that when it comes towork, millennials are very different than the generations that came before them.
+In order to support and manage this type of talent, it is essential to address the generational differences, to better understand their priorities and behavior in the workplace.

-Given these difference, current leaders must consider new management styles for leading these employees, and consider how to incorporate Millennial priorities into the organisational processes.
-Additionally, as Millennials themselves begin to reach management positions, organisation must consider how these leaders, and their own management styles, will differ from the leaders who preceded them.
+Given these difference, current leaders must consider new management styles for leading these employees, and consider how to incorporate millennial priorities into the organizational processes.
+Additionally, as millennials themselves begin to reach management positions, organizations must consider how these leaders, and their own management styles, will differ from the leaders who preceded them.

-Millennials see promotional and advancement as a central factor in the workplace, and value these opportunities within a company.
+Millennials see promotional and advancement as a central factor in theworkplace,and value these opportunities within a company.
 It is one of the key motivators they consider when choosing a company to join.
-Managers need to focus not just on how these employees can help the business, but how the organisation can support them into the next stages of their professional growth.
-New experiences are of the utmost importance to millennials; tactics such as putting them on rotation to experience and learn about different areas of the business can help them feel they are continually growing.
+Managers need to focus not just on how these employees can help the business, but how the organization can support them into the next stages of their professional growth.
+New experiences are of the utmost importance to millennials; tactics such as putting themonrotation to experience and learn about different areas of the business can help them feel they are continually growing.

-Jobs are not just about money, they want to know that they are learning and growing throughout their careers.
+A job is not just about money for a millennial, they want to know that they are learning and growing throughout their career.
 Regular meetings and feedback are likely to boost performance, creating a more productive, motivated team.

-Businesses should be looking to go a step further with this, integrating it into the foundations of the business.
-Millennials are keen to be involved in diversity initiatives, and will likely participate in any projects and initiatives that foster a more inclusive work environment.
-For this reason, diversity is not only important for attracting Millennial talent, but also retaining them and keeping them engaged with the organisation.
+Businesses should take this a step further, integrating it into the foundations of the business.3 Millennials are keen to be involved in diversity initiatives and will likely participate in any projects and initiatives that foster a more inclusive work environment.
+For this reason, diversity is not only important for attracting millennial talent, but also retaining them and keeping them engaged with the organization.

-One of the most central priorities for Millennial workers is flexibility.
-This generation prefers work well when given detailed instructions and set KPIs, but would prefer to have a more flexible working arrangement to meet these target, rather than being micromanaged.
+One of the most central priorities for millennial workers is flexibility This generation works well when given detailed instructions and set KPIs, but would prefer to have a more flexible working arrangement to meet their targets, rather than being micromanaged.

-Flexible working environments are also attractive to Millennials in order to maintain a focus on work-life balance.
+Flexible working environments are also attractive to millennials because it helps them maintain work-life balance.
 Millennials value the potential to work from home or even from a coffee shop – with the emphasis on quality of work, rather than the location of where the work is performed.
-Millennials value the ability to see and do new things, such as travelling, so flexibility is a big motivator for this demographic, many of whom have a strong desire to work abroad as part of a role.
+Millennials value the ability to see and do new things, such astravelling, so flexibility is a big motivator for this demographic, many of whom have a strong desire to work abroad as part of a role.

 Millennials in Leadership